Mushroom is . . .

 We aim to promote mushroom cultivation and consumption for educating the public on health and nutrition.
 Mushrooms have been known for their nutritional and culinary values as well as viewed as tonics and used as medicines by humans for ages.
 In modern terms, they can be considered as functional foods which can provide health benefits beyond the traditional nutrients they contain.
 We hope to arouse interests and increase public acceptance towards mushroom as one of their healthy food ingredients.

-We aim to use mushroom to educate sustainability to primary and secondary students.
+We aim to use mushroom to educate sustainability to primary and secondary school students.
 Our unique STEAM education will be incorporated with the innovative scientific mind training and the beauty of nature as art element to stimulate their interest and equip their knowledge in building a more sustainable world.

 We aim to promote sustainable mushroom growing as it can greatly reduce total carbon emission by the recycling or upcycling of substrate when compared to the traditional practices.
 Since mushroom is a plant-based food and ingredient, the carbon emission during its production is comparative lower than that of meat production.
 We aim to alleviate climate change through increasing mushroom consumption.